Cordell Reagon: Activism and music career

-Personal
+Personal life

-Reagon's two marriages—to Bernice Johnson Reagon of Albany, Georgia, and to Merble Harrington Reagon of New York, New York, ended in divorce.
-One of his children is Toshi Reagon; one of his sisters is Meryle Joy Reagon.
+Reagon's two marriages: to Bernice Johnson Reagon of Albany, Georgia, and to Merble Harrington of Suffield, Connecticut, ended in divorce.
+He is survived by his 2 children:

+Toshi Reagon and Kwan Tauna Reagon of Oakland, California, Mar (Reagon) Fitzgerald of Manhattan, and DaLisa (Reagon) Love of Las Vegas, Nevada.

+Cordell Reagon was the youngest of 14 children.